(Last Updated On: April 22, 2023)

 - Pour the melted fudge mixture into the pan, then spread it evenly around the pan.

-- Let it sit on the countertop for a few minutes to cool down a bit.
+- Let it sit on the countertop for about 1 to 2 hours to cool and set.

-- After that, remove it from the refrigerator and take the parchment paper off of the fudge.
+- After that, remove the parchment paper from the fudge.

 - Cut the fudge into about 1-inch squares.